iamlukethedev/X-ViewLess/README.md

    - **Temperature**: Controls creativity (0 = deterministic, 2 = very creative).
 Default: 0.7
    - **Max Output Tokens**: Maximum length of AI responses.
 Default: 120
    - **Character Limit**: Enforced when "Allow longer" is unchecked.
 Default: 280
+   - **Show AI Reply button**: Toggle to show or hide the AI Reply button in reply composers.
+Default: hidden
    - **Hide view counts**: Toggle to hide view counts on your own posts
    - **Hide my own follower count**: Toggle to hide the follower count on your own profile page
    - **Hide other users' follower counts**: Toggle to hide follower counts when viewing other users' profile pages